Pros and Cons of Cash-Back Credit Cards

 - Most have no annual fee: Most of the top cash-back credit cards on the market don’t charge an annual fee.
 That means you won’t sacrifice some of your rewards to a fee, and you can keep the card open fee-free even if you decide to primarily use a different one in the future.
-(That’s worthwhile because a longer credit history can strengthen your credit score.)
-A few cash-back credit cards do charge an annual fee, so if you choose one of them, make sure the rewards you earn will make the fee worth it.
+That’s worthwhile because a longer credit history can strengthen your credit score.

 - Many offer sign-up bonuses: Like travel rewards credit cards, many cash-back credit cards offer a sign-up bonus if you meet a minimum spending requirement within the first few months.
 These bonuses can be worth hundreds of dollars.

 - Shopping perks: Some cash-back credit cards (as well as many travel rewards credit cards) offer benefits that can safeguard your purchases or save you money.
 These perks include lowest advertised price match, extended warranties, return guarantees (or a refund if a store won’t accept a return), cell phone protection, and more.
 Not all cards offer these features.
 Read your card’s benefits guide for a detailed breakdown.